Thais-PPaiva/MinE/README.md

 7. Once the desired HTML file is found the CSV file will be genrated.
 8. The generetaed file it will be located on the folder called "Report"

-PS: The file will be named with the name of the file that was verified.
+PS: The CSV file will be named with the name of the file that was verified.